wizards-of-lua/wizards-of-lua/docs/_modules/Spell/owner.md

 #### Example
-Printing the name of this spell's onwer:
+Printing the name of this spell's onwer.
 ```lua
 print( spell.owner.name )
 ```